szbl/szbl-content-tags/README.md

 Once activated, Content Tags will be publicly available for all of your post types within WordPress except for `revision`, `attachment`, and `nav_menu`.

-You can then tag content arbitrarily and use any standard WordPress query to
+You can then tag content arbitrarily and use any standard WordPress query to find content with one or more Content Tag combinations, e.g. `featured` and `portfolio`, or perhaps anything tagged `new york`, `urban` and `pizza`.

 Using Content Tags
 ------------------

+Use Content Tags as you would post tags or categories within WordPress.
+By default the admin UI is turned on so you can quickly tag any post type (core or custom).

+There are some code examples below, discussing usage and how to properly extend the plugin (if required).

 Extending Content Tags
 ----------------------

 You can extend Content Tags by hooking into multiple filters.
+The primary filters are listed below.
+It is recommended you use a plugin that hooks into Content Tags to customize it as needed so that you can easily update the plugin at your convenience.

 ### Filter Listing